karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ### **2. Instrument the call to AWS SQS and AWS DynamoDb**

-As I stated before the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package auto-instruments the downstream calls that are being made by the AWS SDK clients, but for this app we need more than that, because we need to link the Activity from App3 with the Activity from App4, and the only way to do that is manually.
+As I stated before the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package auto-instruments the downstream calls that are being made by the AWS SDK clients, but for this app we need more than that, we need to link the Activity from App3 with the Activity from App4, and the only way to do it is by hand.

-In the previous section I talked about how the ``AWSTraceHeader`` attribute was injected into each message sent to SQS and this attribute contained the X-Ray trace header, so we're going to use it to link both activities.
+In the previous section I talked a little bit about the ``AWSTraceHeader`` attribute and how it was injected into each message sent to SQS and that the attribute contains the X-Ray trace header.
+We're going to use this attribute to link both activities.

 In the next code snippet the Worker Service runs on an infinite loop and keeps pulling messages using the ``ReceiveMessageAsync(request, stoppingToken)`` method.
 This is because Amazon SQS is not push-based like RabbitMQ, instead of that you need to keep pulling the messages from the queue by yourself.

-When a new message is pulled we call the ``ProcessMessage()`` method, this method will store the message received from SQS into DynamoDb and subsequently delete it from the SQS queue.
+When a new message is pulled from SQS we call the ``ProcessMessage()`` method, this method will store the message into a DynamoDb Table and subsequently delete it from the SQS queue.

-The ``ProcessMessage()`` method creates a new Activity, extracts the ``AWSTraceHeader`` from the message using the ``XRayPropagator`` propagator and link both producer and consumer activities.
+The ``ProcessMessage()`` method creates a new Activity, extracts the ``AWSTraceHeader`` from the SQS message using the ``XRayPropagator`` propagator and links both producer and consumer activities.

 The instrumentation of DynamoDb is much more simpler, there is no need to do any extra leg work, the auto-instrumentation from the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package will take care of it.